damela/CS209A_AD_Project/Models_combined.md

 ### Improving Baseline Model: Hyper-Parameter Tuning

-With Random Forest and our implemented sample weight coefficients, we now have now introduced a number of hyper-parameters that can be tuned to improve model performance.
+With Random Forest and our implemented sample weight coefficients, we have now introduced a number of hyper-parameters that can be tuned to improve model performance.
 We will tune the following $4$ different hyper-parameters with the tested values in parentheses.

 1. Random Forest Tree Maximum Depth (3,5,10,20)
 2. Weight Power (0,1,2,3)